orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 ### Hook the Scroll Event with ngOnInit to Directive's Element

-Now, we'll us Angular (+2) hook - &#8220;<a href="https://angular.io/docs/ts/latest/api/core/OnInit-interface.html" target="_blank">ngOnInit</a>" - which will run when the directive is ready and will instantiate a new scroller, only once.
-Notice that I bind &#8220;this" context to the onScroll function reference to keep the context of this directive when the scroll event will trigger the event emitter's property, scroll:
+Now, we'll us Angular (+2) hook - "<a href="https://angular.io/docs/ts/latest/api/core/OnInit-interface.html" target="_blank">ngOnInit</a>" - which will run when the directive is ready and will instantiate a new scroller, only once.
+Notice that I bind "this" context to the onScroll function reference to keep the context of this directive when the scroll event will trigger the event emitter's property, scroll:

 ```typescript
 ngOnInit() {